up42/docs/source/up42-blocks/processing/ndvi.rst

 Output format
 -------------
-Output and input format are both GeoTIFF, but input bands are of data type unsigned integer, while the output is of typle float.
+Output and input format are both GeoTIFF, but input bands are of data type unsigned integer, while the output is of type float.
 All metadata elements provided by the input dataset as properties are propagated to the output tiles.

 Capabilities